Whockensmith/Developing_Data_Products/README.md

 1. [Knitting using ioslides][7].
 2. [Knitting usin slidy][8].

 I did both version of knitter to presentation because each one has pros and cons.
-I prefer slidy over ioslides The [shinyapp][5] is located on the shinyoi server at ("https://whockensmith.shinyapps.io/developing_data_products_shinyapp_project/")
+The [shinyapp][5] is located on the shinyio server at ("https://whockensmith.shinyapps.io/developing_data_products_shinyapp_project/")
 The application was build using Rstudio (version 3.3.1 (2016-06-21)) and knited to Rstudio's shinyapp.io cloud server.
 The data is from the mtcars table with in R-Studio.
 It was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).